get course.

 Prioritise Continuous Learning

 The business world is ever-evolving, and so should your managerial skills.
-Dedicate time to attend workshops, webinars, and courses.
+Dedicate time to attend workshops, webinars, and online courses.
 It will help you stay updated with the latest organisational techniques and expose you to diverse perspectives and strategies.

 Consider memberships in professional organisations or subscribing to industry journals to ensure you're always on the cutting edge of management best practices.